JMAP Quotas

 All security considerations of JMAP ([@!RFC8620]) apply to this specification.

-Implementors should be careful to make sure the implementation of that extension does not violate the site’s security policy.
+Implementors should be careful to make sure the implementation of the extension specified in this document does not violate the site’s security policy.
 The resource usage of other users is likely to be considered confidential information and should not be divulged to unauthorized persons.

 IANA Considerations